Trains /

 The reserved seats, catered for commuters with special needs, are differentiated with a different shade.

-These trains will also feature five doors per side per car, allowing a faster alighting and boarding process.
+These trains also feature five doors per side per car, allowing a faster alighting and boarding process.

 Advertisement